Lordship of Gedern: Stolberg-Gedern

 On Eberhard IV's death in 1535, Gedern and its associated County of Königstein passed to the Counts of Stolberg.
 Louis took them both over and founded the short-lived County of Stolberg-Königstein.
 After the male line went extinct, it passed to the Stolberg-Wernigerode line.

 In 1677, the house of Stolberg-Gedern was created by the division of the lands of the house of Stolberg-Wernigerode.
 The second count of Stolberg-Gedern, Frederick Charles, bought promotion to the status of an Imperial Prince from Charles VII, Holy Roman Emperor on 18 February 1742.
 The Princes of Stolberg-Gedern became extinct in the male line in 1804 and so the lordship of Gedern was passed back to the main Stolberg-Wernigerode line.
-However, with the adoption of the sovereignty rights outlined in the Treaty of the Confederation of the Rhine, that line had to cede it to Hesse-Darmstadt.
+However, with the adoption of the sovereignty rights outlined in the Treaty of the Confederation of the Rhine, that line had to cede it to Hesse-Darmstadt, then elevated to Grand Duchy of Hesse.
 In 1816, Gedern and the Stolberg-Wernigerode line also briefly fell under Isenburg.
 In 1945, the area became part of Großhessen, then the following year part of Hesse.